DMLO96/Devon-Ott---Analysis-Portfolio/README.md

 # About Me
 Thanks for coming this deep into my portfolio!
 My name is Devon Ott and I am a Data Analyst based out of Northeast Ohio.
 Academically, I have a history with Sociology and Statistics.
-At 19, I was promoted to Assistant Manager of a resteraunt and have since gained further work experience in various operational techniques.
+Industrially, I was promoted to Assistant Manager of a resteraunt at 19 and have since gained further experience in various operational techniques.
 Upon discovering the field of Data Analytics I recieved certification and applied my statistical skills to learning SQL and visualization softwares.
-Thankfully I was able to approach my certificate having long term experience with spreadsheets.
+Thankfully I was able to approach my certificate having long term experience with spreadsheets and data integrity.
 [Click Here To See Tableau Visualizations](https://public.tableau.com/app/profile/devon.ott/vizzes)